UltimateTournament/ArcadeThirdPartyDocs/docs/integration/integration-requirements.md

 The team behind Mirror did a great writeup of [Server Authority Cheats & Anticheats](https://mirror-networking.gitbook.io/docs/faq/cheating).

+## In-Memory game state

+The Arcade (currently) doesn't support long running game sessions that live for longer than the lifetime of a server.
+Therefore we don't provide APIs for storing/loading state and you shouldn't try to store it on disk (that will be wiped).

+Just keep all state in memory.
+We will make sure that everything gets cleaned up in case the server crashes mid-game.

-### Game Client Initialization on Start
+## Game Client Initialization on Start

-When a player selects your game on the arcade, they want to start playing right away.
+When a player selects your game on the Arcade, they want to start playing right away.
 Setting their display name, player skin, etc. is all handled in their UA profile.

 Therefore, when the game client is loaded, it should start the game without additional required interaction from the player.
 At this time the slip has already been created, and the game server provisioned for this session.
 A countdown timer is acceptable, but should be synced with the server.

-### Low Resource Requirements
+## Low Resource Requirements

 The game should not require lots of CPU or memory to run.
 A good litmus test is that the game can run well on a mobile browser.

-### Seeded Randomness
+## Seeded Randomness

 For any randomness that could appear in the game, it must be able to be controlled with a seed provided by the SDK.